lrperlmu/transparency_analysis/analysis_plans/analysis_plans.md

 - Analysis 1 uses uncontroversial assumptions, but it can test only H3, not the others.
 - Analysis 2 assumes the effect learning is constant over time on a logarithmic scale.
 This assumption allows for testing H1 and H2.

 ###Implementation

-One easy way to implement the analyses described below is to use the `R` computing language and the package `lme4`.
-This combination of software allows models to be specified in *formula syntax*, which is similar to the descriptions below.
+One easy way to implement the analyses described below is to use the `R` computing language and the package `lmer` and `lmerTest`.
+This combination of software allows models to be specified concisely in *formula syntax*.
+There is a whole separate document (in progress) laying out the implementation.

 ###Data setup

 These data were gathered on 20 subjects.
-For each subject, multiple responses were measured:
+For each subject, some continuous responses were measured:

 - number of attempts averaged over a set of tasks
 - number of words for each attempt averaged over a set of tasks
-- time taken for each attempt
+- average time taken for each attempt **OR total time?
+Asked Leah via email.**

-ANOVA-style linear models generally are more reliable in practice when data such as these are log-transformed.
+For count data or time-to-event data, ANOVA-style linear models generally are more reliable when data are log-transformed.
 These measurements are all strictly greater than zero, so taking logs is no problem.
-In the description of the analyses, $Y_i$ will denote the log of the task metric.
+This also provides a nice interpretation of (functions of the) parameters as percent changes.
+So, in the descriptions of the analyses, $Y_i$ will denote the log of the task metric.
 To describe the individual, $i$ will range from 1 to 20.
 To complicate things slightly, each task metric was measured for baseline, monitor, and headset, and for phase 1 (P1, visualization present) and phase 2 (P2, aftereffects).
 This will be described as $Y_{ij}$, so that:

 - $Y_{21}$ is the log task metric for person **2**, P1, baseline
 - $Y_{11}$ is the log task metric for person **1**, P1, baseline